TommyMart/Data_Visualisation_API/readme.md

 <img src="DOCS/Users.png" alt="Users PSQL table" width="100%"/>

-- id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
+- id - Integer created by Postgres per entry, Primary Key, and therefore is automatically NOT NULL.
 - name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
 - user_name - String of alphanumeric characters between 3 and 5 long and NOT NULL.
 - password - String hashed by bcrypt, must be more than 8 characters and include a letter and number.